Return to No Frills NZ Literature home page.

 Zack mumbled, 'Promise.'

-They all sat still for a moment, only the television's pictures and blather going on in the background.
-Something had happened.
-One of the younger children, the girl, squirmed a bit as if she were going to giggle, but Winterburn gave her a hard look.
-Then, understanding at last that everyone was, in fact, expecting him to do something, Truscott turned to Winterburn and said with the most magnanimous tone he could conjure, 'Thank you for letting me talk to him.'
+They all sat quietly for a moment, with only the television's ridiculous pictures and blather going on in the background.
+Then one of the younger children, the girl, squirmed about a tad in her sitting posture, on her no-doubt freezing bottom, as if she were going to giggle--until Winterburn gave her a hard look.
+But at last understanding that everyone was, in fact, now expecting something from him, Truscott turned to Winterburn and said with the most magnanimous tone he could conjure, 'Thank you for letting me talk to your son.'

 'Well, Mr Winterburn, I'd be grateful if you could just...keep an eye on things for me at your end.'

 There.
 Truscott congratulated himself.
 Progress.
 This was how adults resolved things.
-It would be a good lesson for Jason and, perhaps, for the boy Zack, too.
-Yes, they'd all learn something here today.
-The dog pushed open the door from the passageway and came into the living-room; it had been somewhere outside and was working a pale, freshly-dug-up bone in its excited jaws.
-Winterburn ignored the animal as it nuzzled in among the children with the bone.
-Truscott watched the two younger kids begin to squeal and roll around with the dog, but then, they didn't really have a clue about what'd been going on.
+It would be a good lesson for Jason, and perhaps for the boy Zack, too.
+Yes, they'd all learned something here today.
+At that moment the dog shoved open the door from the passageway and came into the living-room; it had been somewhere, outside in the back garden, and it was working a pale, pock-marked, freshly-dug-up bone in its excited jaws.
+Winterburn ignored the animal as it nuzzled in amongst the children with the bone.
+The two younger kids begin to squeal, and Truscott watched them roll around with the dog on the filthy floor in delight, but then, they didn't really have a clue about what'd been going on.

 Truscott stood up.
-He was feeling a little seedy from the beer, which he realised, now, he'd been sipping at so hesitantly the whole time that he'd actually finished the bottle.
-But he was always more nervous than he appeared, I would think--and no more so than when he was making a mess of things.
+He was feeling a little seedy from the beer, which he realised, only this instant, he'd been sipping at so hesitantly the whole time that he'd actually finished the bottle.
+But he was always more nervous than he appeared, that much was true.

 'Well, thank you for the drink,' he said.